 Author contributions: All authors contributed to the manuscript.

-Supported by The National Natural Science Fund, No. 81270558.
+Supported by National Natural Science Fund, No. 81270558.

 Ethics approval: The study was reviewed and approved by Ren Ji Hospital, School of Medicine, Shanghai Jiao Tong University Institutional Review Board.

 Institutional animal care and use committee: All procedures involving animals were reviewed and approved by the Institutional Animal Care and Use Committee of the Shanghai Jiao Tong University School of Medicine (approval number: SYKX-2008-0050).